How to File Taxes as an Affiliate Marketer

 While it may not be at the forefront of your mind as an affiliate marketer, planning for retirement is crucial.
 As a self-employed individual, you have several retirement plan options to choose from.

-Related Article: How to Find an Affiliate Marketer
+Related Article: How to Write an Email for Affiliate Marketing

 Some popular retirement plans for self-employed individuals include Simplified Employee Pension (SEP) IRA, Solo 401(k), or a Traditional IRA.
 Consult with a financial advisor to determine the best retirement plan for your specific needs and goals.